Esther (1999 film): Plot

 At Esther's second banquet, the king asks once again what she desires, and she asks him to spare her life and the lives of her people.
 The king asks her who would do dare raise a hand against her, and she reveals the plots of Haman, including the plot to kill her own cousin, Mordecai.
 The king, enraged, tells his guards to hang Haman on his own gallows.
 The king appoints Mordecai as his new lord chamberlain.
-Esther asks the king to revoke the law made by Haman, but as it is not possible to revoke a law in Persia, he tells her she must find another solution.
+Esther asks the king to revoke the law made by Haman, but as it is not possible to revoke a law made by the king, he tells her she must find another solution.
 With the help of Mordecai, she asks the king to create the law that for one day, the Jews can defend themselves against any that are persecuting them, and the king grants her request.
-After the fighting is over, Esther then passes a law that the Jews must celebrate the day that changed their fate.
+After the fighting is over, Esther then passes a law that the Jews must celebrate the day that changed their fate, the celebration of Purim.

-In the final scene, some of the Jews are shown returning home to Jerusalem, led by Ezra (Frank Baker).
+In the final scene, some of the Jews are shown returning home to Jerusalem, led by Ezra.